antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ## Creating a safe, secure and predictable deployments ☔

 __What we are trying to achieve?__
-We aim to create safe, secure, and pain-free deployments while improving quality and transparency.
-There's no silver bullet, so these are just some steps you could take to enhance your deployments to Azure:
+Our goal is to create safe, secure, and pain-free deployments while improving the overall quality and clarity.
+There are various methods that can help improve deployments to Azure, but we are going to focus on the Bicep tools.
+Here are some steps you could take to enhance your pipeline deployments to Azure right now:
 - __Build the bicep template__

-  *Why do we want to build our bicep template?* Ensuring there are no syntax errors, circular dependencies, etc. Additionally, this step will help identify other warnings, unused variables, and hardcoded values.
+  *Why do we want to build our bicep template?* Ensuring there are no syntax errors.
+Additionally, this step will also help identify warnings with your template.
 - __Validate the deployment__

-  *Why should we validate the deployment?* This ensures that the template is valid for the resource group.
+  *Why should we validate the deployment?* This ensures that the template is valid for a deployment to the resource group.
-- __Make an What-if deployment__
+- __Preform a What-if deployment__

-  *Why use a What-If deployment?* Before deploying the Bicep template, we can preview the changes.
-This additional extra step ensures the right resources are deployed and provides a safety net for potential issues.
+  *Why preform a What-If deployment?* Before deploying a Bicep template, we can preview the changes.
+This additional step ensures the right resources are deployed and provides a extra safety net.

 ## Building Bicep Templates 🏗️

 Create a new file `main.bicep` and paste in the code below: